WVURAIL/dspira/_posts/2020-07-24-HowFastAreWeMoving.md

 categories: ['Astronomy']
 order: 4
 meta_description: "Calculate how fast Earth and the Sun move through space.
 Use a classroom activity to compare rotation, orbital motion, and galactic motion."
+keywords: ["orbital speed", "no telescope", "beginner", "classroom"]
-equipment: "Internet access and the selected worksheet.
+equipment: "Internet access, a calculator, and the selected worksheet.
 No telescope is needed."
 preparation: "Choose the basic, advanced, or physics version.
-Read the teacher notes first."
+Read the teacher notes and check the mathematics required by your selection."
-keywords: ["orbital speed", "no telescope", "beginner", "classroom"]
 ---
 This lesson is designed at three different levels.
 Each is mainly after the students being able to determine the speed of the Earth around the Sun.